NonaSuomy/nonasuomy.github.io/_posts/2017-08-06-LXC-ClearOS-Conversion.md

 If you attach to the interface and you want to see if the IP's are working.

+**Note:** *Use full paths to tools otherwise you will get command not found, use whereis to find the ones you want to use.
+If you SSH in you don't have to do that.*

 ```
 /usr/sbin/ip addr
 ```